YoussefMostafaMohammed/design-patterns-notes/1 -  THE STRATEGY PATTERN/THE STRATEGY PATTERN.md

 ---

-# The Strategy Pattern
+## The Strategy Pattern: Overview

-The strategy design pattern is one way to support the dependency inversion principle (DIP) With this pattern, interfaces are used to invert dependency relationships.
+The strategy design pattern is one way to support the dependency inversion principle (DIP).
+With this pattern, interfaces are used to invert dependency relationships.
 Interfaces are created for every provided service.
-If a component needs a set of services interfacesto those services are injected into the component, a mechanism called dependency injection.
+If a component needs a set of services, interfaces to those services are injected into the component—a mechanism called dependency injection.
 Using the strategy pattern makes unit testing easier, as you can easily mock services away.
 As an example, this section discusses a logging mechanism implemented with the strategy pattern.

 The idea is: